Kshitij1260/MLSC_Task/README.md

-# mlscTask
+# MLSC Task
-A task given at interview
+A task given at round 1 of the interview.